Dungeon-ball/dungeonball_fe/README.md

 ```
 ![database](https://user-images.githubusercontent.com/70451678/172773800-1dd7a55b-8a41-4544-b830-999585354071.png)

-4. This build uses OmniAuth to manage oauth login, which requires the use of sensitive keys and access tokens that should not be compromised.
+4. This build uses OmniAuth-Twitter to manage oauth login, which requires the use of sensitive keys and access tokens that should not be compromised.
 We use the gem Figaro to provide access to `ENV` variables in development and testing, and implement a production strategy unique to our host.
 To properly implement this application, set the following environment variables (if using Figaro, these can be set in `/config/application.yml`):
   ```ruby
   BE_AUTH_KEY: value # Recommended strong password, same as backend
   BASE_URL: url # Should reflect the base url of the backend server's deployment in testing/development.
   twitter_api_key: value # Obtained through Twitter
   twitter_api_secret: value # Obtained through Twitter
   ```
-5. Run `rails s` on your front end and back end applications to ensure both are running simultaniously.
+5. Run `rails s` on your front end and back end applications to ensure both are running simultaneously.
 6. You're up and running!
 We recommend you run `bundle exec rspec` and ensure all tests pass before deploying this software.

 ### Dependencies